- Primary Care

 Dartmouth-Hitchcock Medical Center (DHMC) is comprised of physicians, specialists and other providers working together at different locations to meet the health care needs of patients in northern New England.
 The Center for Shared Decision Making (CSDM) at DHMC, opened its doors in 1999 as the first center in the U.S. to be dedicated to shared decision making, and became a Foundation-funded primary and specialty care demonstration site at that time.
 True pioneers in the shared decision making arena, DHMC continues to perfect the process of providing access to decision aids and decision support to patients as a routine process of care.

 Blair Brooks, MD discusses the use of a patient decision aid during a PSA consultation.

 Current Shared Decision Making Activities

 The DHMC demonstration site consists of the general internal medicine department and multiple specialty care units including the DHMC Comprehensive Breast Program, Spine Center, Orthopedics department, and Urology and Radiation Oncology departments.
-Together, they currently offer a suite of more than 30 Foundation decision aids (Shared Decision-Making® programs) to their patients.
+Together, they currently offer more than 30 decision aids, developed by the Foundation and Health Dialog, to their patients.
 Topics include back pain, breast cancer, heart disease, prostate cancer and women’s health, among others.